Compliance

 What practitioners most often ask about healthcare advertising compliance.

 The guidelines also apply to businesses providing regulated health services, even if marketing is handled by non-registered staff.
+If your clinic advertises a regulated service, the rules govern your marketing in the same way they govern the practitioner.

 Direct testimonials are not permitted under AHPRA guidelines.
 This includes written reviews featured in your advertising, video testimonials, case studies that identify patients, and quotes about treatment experiences or outcomes.